+" Weeks later, Freedman pulled the students out of class one by one and had them do a drawing test.
+Rewards.
+Observation, Assessment and Planning - Early Years Matters.
+The EYFS Profile summarises and describes children’s attainment at the end of the EYFS.
 It is based on on-going observation and assessment in the three prime and four specific areas of learning, and the three learning characteristics, set out below: The prime areas of learning: • communication and language • physical development.

 Pre-birth to Three: Observation, Assessment and Planning.
 Why Empathy Holds the Key to Transforming 21st Century Learning.
 By Thom Markham Like other aspects of modern life, education can make the head hurt.

 So many outcomes, so much important work to do, so many solutions and strategies, so many variations on teaching, so many different kinds of students with so many different needs, so many unknowns in preparing for 21st Century life and the endless list of jobs that haven’t been invented.
 Which Early Childhood Experiences Shape Adult Life?
 By Maanvi Singh, NPR Most of us don’t remember our first two or three years of life — but our earliest experiences may stick with us for years and continue to influence us well into adulthood.